Victoria (dinosaur): Exhibitions

 Victoria has exhibited since 2019 at the Houston Science Center, the Arizona Science Center, and a stand-alone exhibition in Korea.
 Melbourne Museum will unveil Victoria on June 28, 2024.
 Visitors to the exhibit will be able to see her complete skeleton, see simulations of her as a predator, protector and mother and will also hear what she might have sounded like.

+Victoria is owned by Aber Whitcomb, a co-founder of MySpace.